Ostoic/RaidBrowser/README.md

 ![alt text](https://i.imgur.com/lgnYIpN.png)

-# Installation
+# Installation and Usage
 As with any other addon, copy the RaidBrowser folder into your %WoW Root%/Interface/AddOns directory.
-Nothing more is required.
+When ingame, type /rb to activate the raid browser UI.
+Alternatively the interface can be accessed by opening the social menu -> Raid tab -> Open Raid Browser.

 # Todo
 - Detect the highest-achieved achievement for the given raid and link it for the associated join message to send to the raid host.